nautobot/nautobot/docs/data-model/dcim.md

 The assignment of platforms to devices is an optional feature, and may be disregarded if not desired.

-### Modules
+### Inventory Items

-A device can be assigned modules which represent internal components.
+Inventory items represent hardware components installed within a device, such as a power supply or CPU.
 Currently, these are used merely for inventory tracking, although future development might see their functionality expand.
-Each module can optionally be assigned to a manufacturer.
+Each item can optionally be assigned a manufacturer.

+!!! note
+    Prior to version 2.0, inventory items were called modules.

 ### Components